balakarthikeyan/notes/questions/symfony.md

 Symfony Components are a collection of decoupled and reusable PHP libraries.
 It is open-source software that desires to quicken or speed up the creation and maintenance of web applications, substitute repetitive coding tasks, create powerful and robust applications in an enterprise context, and give developers complete control over the configuration.

-Symfony Components are decoupled reusable libraries for PHP applications.
 Symfony provides components ranging from the simple feature, say file system, to advanced features, events, container, and dependency injection.

 ```bash
 ## Run the command in cmd to install Symfony using Composer